 Once you have your source clip in an After Effects composition, right-click that clip in either the Timeline or Composition panels and select Guide Layer; an icon representing trimming guide lines will appear next to this layer’s name in the Timeline panel (as shown here).
 This means the clip will be visible only while you design your lower third inside After Effects; it will not appear when you use Dynamic Link to bring the lower third back into Premiere Pro.

-After that, I prefer to add the text inside After Effects (shown in the fourth movie), as I can then also take advantage of its powerful type animation engine.
-We demonstrate creating custom text animations in both of our books; on the following page the fifth movie shows how to take advantage of Animation Presets, including modifying them to your needs.
+After that, I prefer to add the text inside After Effects, as I can then also take advantage of its powerful type animation engine.
+We demonstrate creating custom text animations in both of our books.

 Once you have a lower third bar and text design that you like, select these layers, copy, bring up the After Effects composition for the next clip that needs titling, and paste.
 You can then just double-click the text and change it as needed, with the animation and any additional effects applied still intact.
 If you like, rename each composition to better reflect the underlying clip; if nothing else, it’s good to add an identifier such as “LT” (for “lower third”) to the composition name to remind you what it contains.
 This is demonstrated in the sixth movie.